Agile manifesto: Core values and principles explained

 Interesting Fact Icon with eyes

-To deepen your understanding of Agile's real-world applications, explore Project management workflow , which provides practical insights into implementing Agile methodologies.
-If you're curious about specific approaches, check out Scrum or Kanban to find the best fit for your team.
-Additionally, discover how Agile principles influence team dynamics in Agile Team Structure.
+To deepen your understanding of Agile's real-world applications, explore Project management workflow , which shows how structured stages can coexist with iteration.
+If you're comparing approaches, review Scrum or Kanban to see how cadence and workflow visibility differ.
+You can also examine role distribution in Agile Team Structure.

 Recommended Reading Icon with book